potential-nl-blsp/eudi-poc-nl/README.md

 The issuer and verifier services are accessed to a web proxy, haproxy, that manages the context roots.
 The context roots for every service is indicated in the above diagram starting with "/".
 Configuration files for the respective services are indicated started with "*".

+The setup is made accessible over HTTPS with an Let' Encrypt TLS-certificate using Ngrok, under your own Ngrok-domain.

 NOTE: the Kotlin-issuer uses Keycloak as an Identity Provider for the PID data, i.e. you need an account in the pid-users-realm.
 The default account of the reference implementation is 'tneal' with password 'password'.

 NOTE: The Python-issuer uses the verifier backend when using PID authentication before issuing specific attestation (such as Age Verification attestation).